Electricity in Turkey

 Turkey uses more electricity per person than the global average, but less than the European average, with demand peaking in summer due to air conditioning.
 Most electricity is generated from coal, gas and hydropower, with hydroelectricity from the east transmitted to big cities in the west.
 Electricity prices are state-controlled, but wholesale prices are heavily influenced by the cost of imported gas.

 Each year, about 300 terawatt-hours (TWh) of electricity is used, which is almost a quarter of the total energy used in Turkey.
 On average, about four hundred grams of carbon dioxide is emitted per kilowatt-hour of electricity generated (400 gCO2/kWh); this carbon intensity is slightly less than the global average.
 As there is 100 GW of generating capacity, far more electricity could be produced.
 Although only a tiny proportion is exported; consumption is forecast to increase, and there are plans for more exports during the 2020s.

 Turkey's coal-fired power stations are the largest source of the country's greenhouse-gas emissions.
 Many brown coal power stations are subsidized, which increases air pollution.
 Imports of gas, mostly for Turkey's power stations, are one of the main expenses for the country.
 In winter, electricity generation is vulnerable to reductions in the gas supply from other countries.
 Solar and wind power are now the cheapest generators of electricity, and more of both are being built.
 If enough solar and wind power is built, the country's hydroelectric plants should be enough to cover windless cloudy weeks.
 Renewables generate a third of the country's electricity, and academics have suggested that the target of 32% renewable energy by 2030 be increased to 50%, and that coal power should be phased out by the mid-2030s.
 Increased use of electric vehicles is expected to increase electricity demand.
+Modernizing the grid is important for the country’s energy security.